-- the number of small use customer5 connections supplied by each gas distribution network; and - the number of reconnections that were not provided on time.
+- the total number of small use customer5 connections supplied by each electricity distribution network; - the number of new customer connections that were provided on time; and - the number of reconnections that were not provided on time.

-No. Indicator CCD 1 Total number of distribution connections provided CCD 2 Total number of distribution connections not provided on or before the agreed date CCD 3 Total number of reconnections provided CCD 4 Total number of reconnections that were not provided within the prescribed timeframe CCD 5 Total number of distribution connections on the distribution system
+No. Indicator CCD 1 Total number of distribution connections provided CCD 2 Total number of distribution connections not provided on or before the agreed date CCD 3 Percentage of distribution connections not provided on or before the agreed date CCD 4 Total number of reconnections provided CCD 5 Total number of reconnections that were not provided within the prescribed timeframe CCD 6 Percentage of reconnections that were not provided within the prescribed timeframe CCD 7 Total number of distribution connections on the distribution network